 Pages, posts, and other storehouses of information are also defined and related to one another conceptually.
 Distilling the essence of any informational resource into particular concepts through the appropriate usage of tags, labels, categories, or indexes opens up another way for users to pursue their goals.
 Useful identification of information adds another dimension to the overall user experience such that it becomes easier to pursue new realizations or dive more deeply into a particular topic.

 Even the best-designed categorization schemes and indexes will often fall short in the light of particular goals.
-Giving users the ability to discover information on their own terms with a search facility fills in the gaps and can even become a primary means of access.
+Giving users the ability to discover information on their own terms with a search facility filling in the gaps and can even become a primary means of access.
 Not every site will merit such a system, and making sure any system put into place will be rewarding to use should always be a priority.
-Allowing for easier discovery also leads to the accommodation of unusual or unanticipated usage patters.
+Allowing for easier discovery also leads to the accommodation of unusual or unanticipated usage patterns.